henrysky/astroNN/docs/source/neuralnets/apokasc_encoder.rst

 `ApokascEncoderDecoder` can only be used with Apogee spectra with 7,514 pixels and Kepler PSD with 2,092.
 Both numbers are hardcoded into the model

-Please refers to the paper https://ui.adsabs.harvard.edu/abs/2023arXiv230205479L/abstract and https://github.com/henrysky/astroNN_agesfor detail
+Please refers to the paper https://ui.adsabs.harvard.edu/abs/2023arXiv230205479L/abstract and https://github.com/henrysky/astroNN_ages for detail

 .. code-block:: python